microchip-pic-avr-examples/pic16f13145-cnano-out-of-box-code-mplab-mcc/README.md

 ## Operation

-The CLB on the Curiosity Nano is used as a state machine for the LED.
+The CLB peripheral on the PIC16F13145 acts as a button debouncer and state machine for the LED.
 On power-up, the LED blinks at (nominally) 7.8 Hz.
-Each time SW0 is pressed on the Curiosity Nano, the state machine advances.
+All other states of the state machine change the brightness of the LED via Pulse Width Modulation (PWM) dimming, which is synthesized inside the CLB as well.
+The pushbutton, SW0, on the Curiosity Nano is debounced within the CLB and used to advance the state machine.
 The table below shows the behavior for each button press.

 | State | LED Behavior |
 | ------------ | ------------ |